Computing

 One of the attractions of LaTeX is the BibTeX bibliographic database system.
 This allows authors to keep a database of references but to apply different bibliographic styles within each document.
 Because I found there was no comprehensive information on the Internet about these different styles, I compiled the Bibliographic styles catalogue for LyX which is not a complete but a reasonably comprehensive guide to the US and European BibTeX and BibLaTeX styles.

-Apart from the vector graphics images I have been able to transfer everything I have saved since the 1980s to Linux, in part because of the facilities offered by LibreOffice and in part because it proved relatively easy to automate the transfer of my dBASE files to MySQL though I have more recently moved to using MariaDB.
+Apart from the vector graphics images I have been able to transfer everything I have saved since the 1980s to Linux, in part because of the facilities offered by LibreOffice and in part because it proved relatively easy to automate the transfer of my dBASE files to MySQL though I have since moved to using MariaDB.

 Roundel with Linux Foundation on it